What is an accent?

 Improves Telephone Speaking Abilities

-Who can benefit from accent reduction?
+Who can benefit from American accent training?

 Anyone who is motivated to increase their American English communication skills such as non-native speakers or Americans with regional accents.
 Our typical clients include: business executives, doctors and medical professionals, media personalities, communication professionals, public speakers, professors and teachers, customer service or call center representatives, business owners, hospitality professionals, IT professionals, engineers, clergy, actors, telemarketers, salespeople, social marketers, vloggers, or any accented person seeking better communication and career advancement.